-There will be a variety of model(s) of solar lighting technologies will be disseminated under this VPA.
-Households receiving these solar lighting systems are not connected to the grid resulting in use of kerosene for lighting in the baseline scenario.
-Some of the models that have been distributed have are described below.
+A variety of SLS will be offered under the project activity.
+Households receiving these SLS are either not connected to the grid or have intermittent electricity supply from the grid resulting in use of kerosene for lighting in the baseline scenario.

-Some of the models that will be distributed, including their technical specifications are-
+Some of the models that will be distributed, including their technical specifications are -